 In his recent book Savaged to Suit, Turnbull Library curator Māori Paul Diamond (Ngati Haua, Te Rarawa, and Ngapuhi) took on the job of interpreting Māori in cartoons.

-“I think it's a message about the way the readers of the New Zealand Herald - and the editors - saw race relations at that time,” says the author and historian.
+“I think its a message about the way the readers of the new Zealand Herald - and the editors - saw race relations at that time,” said the author and historian.

 An entire chapter of his book is devoted to how the Treaty and Waitangi Day itself has been depicted down the years.